necto/mock-midterm/Theory-Questions.md

 Your software company employs Scrum to develop their applications.
 On your second day there, you attend your first standup meeting.
 Which of the following statements is/are appropriate for you to make in this meeting?

-- [ ] "Yesterday, I cloned the `WebApp` repo and worked on a minor issue in the color scheme.
+- [y] "Yesterday, I cloned the `WebApp` repo and worked on a minor issue in the color scheme.
 I ran into a problem while cloning the repo.
 Mike helped me troubleshoot it.
 It was a problem related to privileges."
-- [ ] "Yesterday, I ran into a problem while I was cloning the `WebApp` repo (I am new and just got a new company-issued laptop).
+- [n] "Yesterday, I ran into a problem while I was cloning the `WebApp` repo (I am new and just got a new company-issued laptop).
 I searched StackOverflow but there were too many possibilities.
 Then, I talked to Jack, who didn't have time.
 He pointed me to Mike.
 Mike figured it must be because I am still not a collaborator, so he invited me.
 Everything works now.
 After I managed to finally clone the project, I worked on a very small portion of the task to change colors in the app."
-- [ ] "Today, I will work with Mike to design the new interface."
+- [y] "Today, I will work with Mike to design the new interface."
-- [ ] "Today, I will be getting a new laptop from the sysadmins.
+- [n] "Today, I will be getting a new laptop from the sysadmins.
 They told me they might be late, so I will check on them right away.
 I asked for a Mac.
 Is this good for us?"

 ### Question 4 [3 points]

 In Scrum, what should happen to your backlogs when your team discovers a major bug in the middle of a sprint?

-- [ ] The bug becomes an item in the sprint backlog and the team starts working on it right away.
+- [n] The bug becomes an item in the sprint backlog and the team starts working on it right away.
-- [ ] The bug becomes an item in the sprint backlog.
+- [y] The bug becomes an item in the sprint backlog.
 After the team finishes their other tasks for the sprint, if there is time, they fix the bug.
-- [ ] The bug becomes an item in the product backlog.
+- [n] The bug becomes an item in the product backlog.
 It has the topmost priority.
-- [ ] The bug is communicated to the product owner, and she puts it in the product backlog and decides what priority it gets.
+- [y] The bug is communicated to the product owner, and she puts it in the product backlog and decides what priority it gets.

 ### Question 5 [4 points]